factubsio/BubbleTeachesLesson0/README.md

 }
 ```

-# Build the mod, then copy the build folder to the install location, then run
+# Build the mod, then copy the build folder to the install location (updating any current files), then run

 ![success](https://user-images.githubusercontent.com/65080026/144759730-70ba3f24-fca8-4af6-a5b8-7004947aa985.jpg)